-We will develop and enhance students' leadership skills by engaging them in developmentally appropriate and personally relevant activities such as service learning, peer mediation, conflict resolution, civic participation, and co-curricular/extra-curricular activities.
+We will develop and enhance students' leadership skills by engaging them in developmentally appropriate and personally relevant activities, such as service learning, peer mediation, conflict resolution, civic participation, and co-curricular/extracurricular activities.

-Strategy 4: Strengthen Family Participation and Involvement We will improve family involvement and parent education by expanding Parent University, implementing the parent component of CARE for Kids, extending outreach into the communities where our families reside, and offering parent involvement activities via PTAs, FRYSCs, and community partners.
+Strategy 4: Strengthen Family Participation and Involvement

+We will improve family involvement and parent education by expanding Parent University, implementing the parent component of CARE for Kids, extending outreach into the communities where our families reside, expanding the Parent Portal to all schools, and offering parent involvement activities via Parent Teacher Associations (PTAs), Family Resource and Youth Services Centers (FRYSCs), schools, Title I, and community partners.

-Strategy 5: Offer Highly Attractive Schools
+Strategy 5: Offer Highly Attractive Schools That Engage the Community

-We will enhance the community's perceptions of our school district as the best choice for all students in grades Pre-K through 12 by informing parents and the community of the district's new programs.
-We will ensure that every school is highly attractive and provides academic rigor in personalized learning environments by implementing CARE for Kids and I Am JCPS programs.
-We will pursue community and business support for the choice options and magnet programs that will be part of the new student assignment plan, and for the vocational task force recommendations, to ensure that these are attractive and effective programs.
+We will enhance the community's perceptions of our school district as the best choice for all students in Pre-K through grade 12 by informing parents and the community of the district's new programs.
+We will ensure that every school is highly attractive and provides academic rigor in personalized learning environments by implementing the CARE for Kids initiative and the I Am JCPS program.
+We will pursue community and business support for the optional programs and magnet programs and schools that are part of the new student assignment plan and for the high school career-theme implementation to ensure that these programs are attractive and effective.
+We will expand opportunities for individuals, businesses, and organizations to volunteer, tutor, mentor, fund, and support our schools and district through such initiatives as Every 1 Reads More, Add it up-Math+Science for All, the nurses in the schools project, job shadowing, school-business partnerships, and One Community, One Nation.